mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_z2.rst

 Audio Setup
 -----------

-The mapping relies on the following channel assignments (for line/phono input support, applying effects to the TR-S output, etc.):
+The mapping relies on the following channel assignments:

 ===================== ================
 Output Channels       Assigned to